-Evaluate indicators such as choice of friends. choice of nickname, manner of dress, etc. If these indicate that the child may need help in making an appropriate sexual identification, secure a psychological evaluation.
+Evaluate indicators such as choice of friends, choice of nickname, manner of dress, etc. If these indicate that the child may need help in making an appropriate sexual identification, secure a psychological evaluation.
 Make efforts to provide role models for the child (peer groups, teachers, foster parents, worker, volunteer group, etc.).
 Teach social roles to the child who is in need of this information.

-in the foster home?
+Is the child fantasizing continued sexual activities in the foster home?